 The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning sessions consisting of interactive lectures and afternoons for practical work.
 In the evenings, students visit puppeteers' studios, attend puppet theatre performances, and see the best of animated Czech puppet films.

 Who is the course designed for?

-It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical toys and objects.
-In the past, we have had students from Europe, America, Asia, Australia and Africa.
-Click here for Comments from former students.
+It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical objects.

-Students will be selected on the basis of their experience, and all applicants should send photos or their work with the application.
-There will be maximum 12 students.
+Students will be selected on the basis of their experience and all applicants should send photos or their work with the application.
+There will be maximum 8 students.

 The price is 20,000 Czech Crowns (approx 831 USD, 730 Euro) for actual exchange rate see here.

 Price includes all materials, local transportation costs, tickets to performances.
 To confirm place in the workshop, applicants must send a deposit (details will be sent upon acceptance).

 The fee does NOT include accommodations during the workshop.

 Accommodations with shared bathroom facilities can be arranged for participants in Pension Jana, a comfortable, clean hostel located in a residential area a five minute walk from the workshop.
 The price for the January 09 workshop is about 400 Czech crowns (approximately 15 Euro per night) for a double room, 520 Czech crowns (approx. 21 Euro) for a single room (includes breakfast), or 350 Cz crowns for a dormitory room.
 For more informaton, go to the Pension Jana web site: www.dhotels.cz.